 You will have definitely overheard your grandchildren, or even your own children for that matter, talking about using Snapchat on their mobile phones.
 This is the app which people use to send photographs, filtered images and short videos to their friends.

-The app's main appeal is that those who receive your images can only see them once and only for 10 seconds maximum.
-You can choose to replay one "snap" per day on your account.
+The app's main appeal is that, depending on your settings, those who receive your images can only see them once and only for 10 seconds maximum.

-This one is more for a quick chat then a proper conversion - if you were looking for one of those then we would suggest sticking to WhatsApp or Facebook Messenger.
+This one is more for a quick chat then a proper conversation - if you were looking for one of those then we would suggest sticking to WhatsApp or Facebook Messenger.